Quasa

 “This is far and away the most serious telecom hack in our history,” Warner told the NYT.
 “This makes Colonial Pipeline and SolarWinds look like small potatoes,” he said, referring to two major Russian state-backed intrusions targeting the US in 2021 and 2019 respectively.

-The hackers' primary targets were national security officials and politicians, according to investigators.
-As the Washington Post reports, around 150 victims, most of whom reside in the Washington DC area, have been notified about breaches by the FBI.
+The primary targets were national security officials and politicians.
+As the Washington Post reports, around 150 victims — most of them in the Washington, DC area — have been notified of the breaches by the FBI.

-Meanwhile, Trump's pick for the Federal Communications Commission Brendan Carr revealed that he was already briefed on the Salt Typhoon hack and has vowed to hit the ground running.
+Meanwhile, Trump’s nominee for the Federal Communications Commission, Brendan Carr, confirmed he had already been briefed on the Salt Typhoon operation and pledged to act swiftly.

 “Cybersecurity is going to be an incredibly important issue,” he told reporters, as quoted by WaPo.
 “National security is going to be a top priority.”